Skip to content

 Pins & Interfaces

-A node has pins and these pins can be organised in interfaces.
+A node has pins and these pins are usually organised in interfaces.

 • Input - an input pin of a source node maps to a handler of the node: pin do this maps to onDoThis()